schrolli/GasStationDataMiner/README.md

 # GasStationDataMiner
 Mines the data from the tankerkönig-API and stores it in a local database.
-The api-key must be saved in "api.key" in the root directory.
+Copy the default-config-file "main.conf.dist" to "main.conf" and insert your api-key.

+Python packages for main function:
+>``python3 -m pip install requests``

+For MongoDB support, install ``pymongo``:
-Installation pymongo on Ubuntu: python3 -m pip install pymongo
+>``python3 -m pip install pymongo``